 All relativistic soliton and solitary wave solutions that have been introduced so far, have non-zero rest-masses.
-However, is it possible to have a relativistic soliton solution with zero rest-mass?
-Moreover, any particle which moves at the speed of light, must be massless.
-Nevertheless, is the inverse of this statement absolutely valid?
-That is, does any massless particle-like entity (soliton) has to move at the speed of light?
-In other words, is it possible to have a zero rest-mass particle-like entity which be at rest or can be found at any arbitrary velocity?
-Mathematically, if we use the classical relativistic field theory with soliton solutions, our answer may be slightly different!
+The question is whether it is possible to have a relativistic soliton solution with a zero rest-mass.
+In general, any particle which moves at the speed of light must be massless.
+But does any massless particle-like entity have to move at the speed of light?
+In other words, is it possible to have a zero rest-mass particle-like entity which is at rest or moving at any arbitrary velocity?
+Mathematically, if we use classical relativistic field theory with soliton solutions, our answer may be slightly different.
 In \cite{MG}, it was shown that the existence of a non-moving massless soliton solution can be possible theoretically in $1+1$ dimensions.
 In this paper, we also show that the existence of the relativistic massless solitons in $3+1$ dimensions are theoretically possible.
-In fact, any massless particle in response to any amount of force, no matter how tiny, accelerates to the speed of light immediately provided it is considered a non-deformed rigid object.
-However, such a special particle-like solution cannot be really rigid, and its rest-mass cannot be absolutely zero, so it is not possible to move exactly at the speed of light practically.